Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ### Manager Field in Field Mapping

 - The `managerId` field is optional and represents the manager's ID for the user.
 This field is read-only.
 - **Note:** The `managerId` field uses a "None" mapping because the value is calculated within the scripts.
-We can only assign a manager who exists in KPN Lisa and was created by HelloID.
-Before assigning a manager, HelloID must first grant the Account entitlement to the manager.
+The manager must exist in KPN Lisa and be managed by HelloID.
+Assign the **Account entitlement** to the manager before setting this field.

 ## Introduction

-_HelloID-Conn-Prov-Target-KPN-Lisa_ is a _target_ connector. _KPN_ provides a set of REST API's that allow you to programmatically interact with its data.
-The KPN Lisa connector uses the API endpoints listed in the table below.
+_HelloID-Conn-Prov-Target-KPN-Lisa_ is a target connector that uses KPN's REST APIs to interact with data.
+Below is a list of API endpoints used in the connector.

+### API Endpoints

 | Endpoint                                                                                                | Description                                     |
 | ------------------------------------------------------------------------------------------------------- | ----------------------------------------------- |